Anjali-Giet/CDP-Chatbot/README.md

-CDP Chatbot Web Application
+#CDP Chatbot Web Application
-#Project Overview
+##Project Overview
   This web application is a chatbot designed to help users with questions about Customer Data Platforms (CDPs) like Segment, mParticle, Lytics, and Zeotap.
 It retrieves answers from a database based on user queries and provides instructions and insights about CDPs.

-#Features
+##Features
-1.Dynamic Question and Answer Interaction:
+1. Dynamic Question and Answer Interaction:
    Users can ask questions, and the chatbot fetches the corresponding answers from the database.
-2.Database-Driven Responses:
+2. Database-Driven Responses:
    All questions and answers are stored in a MySQL database for easy retrieval.
-3.User-Friendly Interface:
+3. User-Friendly Interface:
    Clean UI to display user queries and chatbot responses seamlessly.

-#Bonus Features
+##Bonus Features
--Authentication:
+- Authentication:
   Login and register functionality for personalized chatbot interactions.

-#Technologies Used
+##Technologies Used
-1.Frontend:
+1. Frontend:
    HTML, CSS, JavaScript for user interface and interactions.
-2.Backend:
+2. Backend:
    PHP for processing user queries and database integration.
-3.Database:
+3. Database:
    MySQL for storing question-answer pairs and user data.

 ## How to Use
 1. Clone the repository or download the project files.